England’s Bath and York

 After Rome fell, in the fifth century, these old pools silted up and Bath was forgotten as a spa.
 Over a thousand years later, when those English queens came here to soak and believed that its curative waters actually helped them become pregnant and deal with their gout, word of its wonder waters spread and Bath was back on the aristocratic map.

-Waiter: Yes this is Bath water.
-Generally its got about 43 different minerals in it.
-Things like arsenic, bromide, calcium, lithium…it's made from a lot of 'earth-metals' very, very high mineral content.
-This water is about 10,000 years old, comes in at temperature of about 116 degrees Fahrenheit, so about 44 Celsius.
+Waiter: Yes, this is Bath water.
+Generally it's got about 43 different minerals in it.
+Things like arsenic, bromide, calcium, lithium…so it's made from a lot of "earth metals" — very, very high mineral content.
+This water is about 10,000 years old — comes to a temperature of about 116 Fahrenheit, so about 44 Celsius.

-Rick: So what's its going to do for me?
-Is it going to make me live forever?
+Rick: So what does it do for me?
+Is it going to, like, make me live forever?

-Waiter: Generally, it'll cure a number of illnesses, things like rheumatism, gout, if you're suffering from impetigo, angina… So mainly it's sort of a painkiller in a way.
+Waiter: Generally, it'll cure a number of different illnesses — things like rheumatism, gout; if you're suffering from impetigo, angina… So mainly it's almost a sort of a painkiller, in a way.

-Rick: It tastes badly enough to be healthy I guess.
+Rick: It tastes bad enough to be healthy I guess.
 Cheers!
+Thanks.

 Bath's relaxation theme survives to this day.
-Its natural thermal spas once again open to the public and tranquil parks offer a respite from the daily grind.
+Its natural thermal spa is once again open to the public and tranquil parks offer a respite from the daily grind.

 Here in the Parade Gardens, your modest admission fee entitles you to a rented lounge chair and a perfect chance to see how slow you can get your pulse.

 For the proper Bath experience, I like to sleep in a fine Georgian house.
-Our hotel comes with plush lounges, a bed room that fits right in with all the grand neoclassical architecture we've been enjoying.
-And an elegant breakfast that can be very hearty…as well as very healthy.
+Our hotel [The Ayrlington] comes with plush lounges, a bedroom that fits right in with all the grand Neoclassical architecture we've been enjoying, and an elegant breakfast that can be very hearty…as well as very healthy.

 You don't need a guide to enjoy Bath's Museum of Costume.
-It displays 400 years of fashion—one frilly decade at a time.
-With provided audioguides doing the tour guiding, you can track the evolution of clothing styles right though the ages.
+It displays 400 years of fashion — one frilly decade at a time.
+With provided audioguides doing the tour guiding, you can track the evolution of clothing styles right through the ages.

 In the 1740s, aristocratic women wore basket-like hoops to show off their fabulously expensive and extravagantly embroidered court dresses.

-With the outbreak of WWII designers made dresses that were chic yet practical, stylish yet simple.
+With the outbreak of World War II designers made dresses that were chic yet practical, stylish yet simple.
 Bath's Museum of Costume takes you right up to today.

-Guide: This is the heavy machine shop dating all these machines to about 1850 to 1880.
-Steam driven and with a set of machines like this there was virtually no job he couldn't tackle.
+Guide: This is the heavy machine shop dating all these machines between about 1850 and 1880.
+Steam driven, and with a set of machines like this, there was virtually no job he couldn't tackle.

 Guide: Absolutely.

-And Mr. Bowler took advantage of the local waters too and bottled his own fizzy water.
+And Mr. Bowler took advantage of the local waters too.
+He bottled his own fizzy water.

 Guide: Right, this is where he bottled his mineral waters.

-Guide: Absolutely, yes and it was filled on this rather ingenious machine you see here… and you rotated that around…
+Guide: Absolutely, yes; and it was filled on this rather ingenious machine you see here… and all you did, you rotated that around…

 Rick: And there you go.
 Wow!